ncatlab/nlab-content/pages/9/9/8/0/899/content.md

 Finally, as indicated in the proof of Lemma \ref{OpenSubgroupOfTopologicalGroupIsClosed}, the cosets of the open subgroup $H$ are all open and partition $G$ as a [[disjoint union space]] ([[coproduct]] in [[Top]]) of these open cosets.
 From this we may draw the following conclusions.

 * In the particular case where $G$ is connected, then there is just one such coset, namely $H$ itself.
-The argument above thus shows that a connected locally compact topological group is $\sigma$-compact and therefore (because it is locally compact) also paracompact.
+The argument above thus shows that a connected locally compact topological group is $\sigma$-compact and (by local compactness) also paracompact.

 * In the general case, all the cosets are homeomorphic to $H$ which we have just shown to be a paracompact group.
 Thus $G$ is a [[disjoint union space]] of paracompact spaces.
 This is again paracompact (by [this prop.](paracompact+topological+space#ParacompactnessPreservedByDisjointUnion)).